 - Understand how new concurrent design workflows can simplify design of complex integrated systems.

 Who Should Attend:

-This course is designed for research scientists, engineers, developers, designers, and project managers in industries that interact with CAD software to fabricate physical objects.
+This course is designed for research scientists, engineers, developers, designers, and project managers in industries that are involved in translating concepts to physical objects/products.
 Relevant areas include the automotive industry, robotics, aerospace, defense, mechanical engineering, product design, computer graphics, shipbuilding, biomedical engineering, textiles, prosthetics manufacturing.
-Experience with specific CAD software is not needed.
+Experience with specific CAD software and additive manufacturing is not needed.

-Laptops or tablets with the ability to run Onshape (a full-cloud CAD system) are required for this course.
+Laptops or tablets with Windows and with which you have administrator privileges are required for this course.

 - Topology optimization

 - Interactive design space exploration and optimization

 Lab 2: Design for 3D printing using topology optimization

 - Data-driven/machine learning methods for computational design